Skip to content

 For more guidance on writing effective link text:

-• Use file names that describe the file content without having to open it (eg. Week05_Slides_NavigationTechniques)
+• File names: use a consistent file naming format and describe file content without having to open it (eg. Week05_Slides_NavigationTechniques)

 • Provide the native file format, for example, lecture slides as a PPT file.
-Students can use the Ally file converter tool to download the file in a different format if they wish.
+These are generally more flexible for users' needs, and they can use the Ally file converter tool to download files in different formats if they wish.
+You can provide PDF versions additionally, but this is not necessary.

-• Avoid presenting materials stored in Google Drive; this prevents the use of the Ally file converter tool and requires students to leave the site.
-Upload flies (appropriately!) instead.
+• Avoid materials stored in Google Drive (Slides, Docs etc.).
+The Ally file converter tool can't be used with these files, and it may require students to leave the VLE site.
+Upload files instead.

-For more detail, see the Block: File upload section in our Documents guide.
+For information on uploading files, see the Block: File upload section in our Documents guide.